joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/29/world/israel-strikes-mosque-gaza-city.html

 **Shipping Risks Spread Across Crucial Middle East Oil Routes**\
-`Attacks on ships in the Strait of Hormuz and the Bab al-Mandab strait are disrupting the passage of oil tankers in the Persian Gulf and the Red Sea.`\
+`Attacks on ships in the Strait of Hormuz and the Bab al-Mandab Strait are disrupting the passage of oil tankers in the Persian Gulf and the Red Sea.`\
 https://www.nytimes.com/2026/07/29/business/iran-war-hormuz-red-sea-shipping.html

 **Why Republicans Aren’t Funding the Texas Senate Race Yet**\